arock093/keyboardminder/README.md

 ## Purpose

 This project is the first in a series with the goal of creating a workflow you can use on your computer to get your work done as efficiently as possible.

+While both are equally important, it is generally better to separate practical use from just for fun.
+Keyboardminder is meant to fulfill the practical side more.

 The purpose of this specific project is provide a set of tools to help learn to solely use the keyboard for more tasks because it should be more efficient than using a mouse or track pad in a lot of cases.
 It also lays the groundwork for future projects that help you use the keyboard more efficiently.

-While I highly recommend incorporating this workflow into your routine for optimal efficiency in completing tasks, I also encourage you not to limit yourself exclusively to this method.
-Exploring different workflows can be a rewarding experience, offering valuable insights and potentially contributing to further improvements in this particular workflow.
-Feel free to experiment and find what works best for you in various contexts, whether at work or during more exploratory computer activities.
-This project aims to provide a reliable and efficient set of tools for your everyday tasks, but the beauty of technology lies in its diversity, allowing you to adapt and explore as needed.

-That being said, this workflow has had a large impact and decreased the amount of time it takes to get my necessary work on the computer done each day by 20 - 30%.
+This workflow has had a large impact and decreased the amount of time it takes to get my necessary work on the computer done each day by 20 - 30%.

 ## Future Tools